SOS-SDP: an Exact Solver for Minimum Sum-of-Squares Clustering: Introduction

-Here, $p_i \in \R^d$, $i \in \{1,\dots,n\}$, are the data points, and the centers of the $k$ clusters are at the (unknown) points $c_j$, $j\in \{1,\dots,k\}$.
+Here, $p_i \in \R^d$, where $d$ is the number of features, $i \in \{1,\dots,n\}$, are the data points, and the centers of the $k$ clusters are at the (unknown) points $c_j$, $j\in \{1,\dots,k\}$.
 For convenience, we sometimes collect all the data points $p_i$ as rows in a matrix $W_p$.
 The binary decision variable $x_{ij}$ expresses whether data point $i$ is assigned to cluster $j$ or not.
 Constraints~\eqref{eq:MSSCa} make sure that each point is assigned to a cluster, and constraints~\eqref{eq:MSSCb} guarantee that none of the $k$ clusters is empty.

 Setting the gradient of the objective function with respect to $c$ to zero yields

 and we obtain the formula for the point in the center of each cluster

 Replacing the formula for $c$ in~\eqref{eq:MSSC}, we get